farawell/CS101_KAIST_2024f/README.md

 ```

 ## Setting up site-packages for your Python environment
-You must place 'cs101_libraries_py35' directory and 'worlds' directory insdie the site-package directory.
+You must place 'cs101_libraries_py35' directory and 'worlds' directory inside the site-package directory.
 To check the absolute path for the site-package directory, do the following:

 1. Modify cs1robots.py
 To enable load_world() to work with relative paths (e.g., load_world(worlds/harvest1.wld)), follow these steps: